How To Make Your Programs Programs Your Clients Will Actually Follow

 Any Joe Schmo with biceps and a weekend personal training certification can write a hard workout that will make someone hate life.1

-Writing a program, one that’s individualized, serves a purpose, addresses one’s unique injury history, caters to his or her’s goals, and on top of all that, is flexible, takes some thought, professionalism, skill, and attention to detail.
+Writing a program – one that’s individualized – serves a purpose, addresses one’s unique injury history, caters to his or her’s goals, takes into account ability level, and on top of all that, is flexible, takes some thought, professionalism, skill, and attention to detail.

 1. Trainer/coach doesn’t give a shit.
 Client shows up, trainer is ill-prepared, and what follows is some smorgasbord of laziness, complacency, and fitness industry cliches.
 I.e., client is paying for a babysitter who just so happens to show them how perform a shitty looking lunge.

 2. Trainer/coach does give a shit.
-Albeit is too much of a narcissist to recognize that because he or she prefers to train like a powerlifter, Olympic lifter, bodybuilder, or CrossFitter, doesn’t mean ALL of his or her’s clients need to train the same way as well.
+Albeit is too much of a narcissist to recognize that because he or she prefers to train like a powerlifter, Olympic lifter, bodybuilder, or CrossFitter, doesn’t mean ALL of their clients need to train the same way too.

 2. Avoid Fitting Square Pegs Into Round Holes